General: Cherry Laurel is a dark green shrub, widely used as an ornamental hedge plant.

 Origin: Originally native to southwestern Asia and southeastern Europe, Cherry Laurel is now widely used as an ornamental hedge in North America.

 Habitat: Cherry Laurel will grow in full sun or partial shade.
-It prefers moist, rich, and well-drained soils.
+It prefers moist, rich, and well-drained soils, and will tolerate salt spray.
+As a garden escapee, Cherry Laurel is typically found near residential areas.

 Propagation & Vectors of Spread

-Cherry Laurel reproduces by seeds; it can also reproduce vegetatively by creating new shoots from cut stems and roots.
+Cherry Laurel reproduces by seeds; it can also reproduce vegetatively by creating new shoots from cut stems and roots, or by growing roots where the stems touch the ground.

 Cherry Laurel primarily spreads through its seeds, which are dispersed by birds and animals that eat them.
 The horticulture trade is another prevalent vector of spread for Cherry Laurel, as the plant is often used ornamentally.
 Lastly, cultivation stimulates new growth, so gardeners may inadvertently be spreading the plant in their efforts to work the soil.